Breastmilk, Lactation, and Infant Loss

 - Pain is intense

-- Parent can be feeling discomfort or pain in one or both breasts
+- The parent can be feeling discomfort or pain in one or both breasts

 - Occasionally may also have nausea and vomiting